 Transportation Cost

-The cost of transportation in Germany is arguably cheaper than the cost of running a car.
-Single bus, metro trips and tram usually cost something between €1 to €2.
-There were monthly cards for travelers that only cost around €80 to €90.
-Bus and subway expenses are affordable.
-A college student ID also gives you easy access to many offers for transportation throughout Germany.
+The cost of public transportation in Germany is arguably cheaper than the cost of running a car.
+Single bus, metro trips, and tram usually cost something between €1 to €2.
+Monthly cards are also available to the travelers at the cost around €80 to €90.
+Bus and subway expenses are also affordable.
+A college student ID also gives you easy access to many offers on transportation throughout Germany.

 Some basic expenses